CBD Oil and Anxiety: What Does the Research Say?

 CBD, short for cannabidiol, is a natural compound extracted from the cannabis plant.
 Unlike THC (tetrahydrocannabinol), CBD is non-intoxicating, meaning it won’t get you “high.”
 Instead, it interacts with your endocannabinoid system (ECS)—a network of receptors in your body that helps regulate mood, sleep, and stress responses.

-Studies, such as those by Iffland & Grotenhermen (2017), suggest that CBD may help with anxiety by influencing serotonin levels in the brain, similar to how some anti-anxiety medications work.
+Studies, such as those by Iffland & Grotenhermen (2017), suggest that CBD may interact with serotonin receptors in the brain, which play a role in mood regulation.
 This potential has sparked interest in trying CBD oil as a natural remedy for stress and various forms of anxiety.

-Research on CBD to treat anxiety is still growing, but early studies and anecdotal evidence show promise.
+Research on CBD and anxiety is still growing, but early studies and anecdotal evidence show promise.
 Here’s what science has revealed so far:

 A study by Blessing et al. (2015) found that CBD may help reduce anxiety symptoms in individuals with GAD.
 Participants reported feeling calmer after taking CBD oil.